addinnabilal/python-grammar-checker/README.md

-# python-parser
+# Python Grammar Checker
-A Python parser for Python utilizing the concepts of Context-free Grammar and the Cocke-Younger-Kasami algorithm.<br>
+A Python grammar checker for Python utilizing the concepts of Context-free Grammar and the Cocke-Younger-Kasami algorithm.<br>
 This project was made to fulfill the requirements of passing Formal Languages and Automata Theory class.

 ## How to use: